akamai-compute-marketplace/marketplace-clusters/apps/clusters/linode-marketplace-elk/README.md

     - /var/log/apache2/access.log
 ```

 In this example, the `id` must be unique to the instance that way you know the source of the log.
-Ideally this should be the hostname of the instnace.
+Ideally this should be the hostname of the instance.
 Update `paths` to the log that you want to send to Logstash.

 Next, while in the `/etc/filebeat/filebeat.yml`, update the filbeat output: